-Interior lighting comprises, front and rear overhead courtesy lights, two front reading/map lights, a rear roof light, and front door puddle lights.
+Interior lighting comprises, front and rear overhead courtesy lights, two front reading/map lights and a rear roof light.
 Vanity mirrors, glove compartment, footwell and luggage compartment lights are provided.

-Press the centre switch (A) in the front roof console to turn the courtesy lamp on.
+Press the centre switch (1) in the front roof console to turn the courtesy light on.
 A second press turns the light off.